 Used cooking oil can be used as a raw material in making biodiesel.
-The scheme of the method used for biodiesel production uses previous research carried out in the canteen of the Jakarta campus (7).
+The scheme of the method used for biodiesel production uses previous research carried out in the canteen of the Jakarta campus (Rahman et al., 2020).
 However, the content of used cooking oil is high in fatty acids, which requires two times the process of making biodiesel.
 The first process is esterification using an acid catalyst and the second process is transesterification using an alkaline catalyst.